denoland/manual/testing/assertions.md

   assertInstanceOf(variable, Date);

-  // This won't cause type errors now now that
+  // This won't cause type errors now that
   // it's type has been asserted against. variable.getDay();
 });